push-based/zod2nx-schema/packages/zod2nx-schema-nx-plugin/README.md

-# @push-based/nx-plugin
+# @push-based/zod2nx-schema-nx-plugin

 ### Plugin

-Register this plugin in your `nx.json` to leverage a set of generators and executors to integrate Code PushUp into a Nx workspace.
+Register this plugin in your `nx.json` to leverage a set of generators and executors to integrate zod2nx-schema into a Nx workspace.

 #### Registration